-Seven Best Email Subscription Popup Plugins for WordPress (2018)
+Top Eight Best Email Subscription Popup Plugins for WordPress

 - Last updated:

 Since the internet’s earliest days, marketers have understood the importance of cultivating an email list full of targeted, engaged subscribers.
-It’s one of the most effective ways of generating a profit online — making it a fundamentally important component of any website’s marketing strategy.
+As one of the most effective ways of generating a profit online, it’s a fundamentally important component of any website’s marketing strategy.

-But why is list-building and email marketing so effective?
+But why are list-building and email marketing so effective?

-In short, it’s a highly personal way to build a relationship with an audience.
+In short, they’re highly personal ways to build a relationship with an audience.
 As the trust builds, that audience is more likely to buy your product.

-Of course, once you’ve committed to building a list, the biggest question is: How do I get more subscribers?
-In my opinion, a great-looking optin form and a strong incentive to subscribe are prerequisites for generating email list optins — without these, why would anyone sign up?
+Of course, once you’ve committed to building a list, the biggest question is: How do you get more subscribers?
+A great-looking optin form and a strong incentive to subscribe are vital for generating email list optins — without these, why would anyone sign up?

-But even with a nice form and compelling incentive, most important of all is that the optin form is given maximum visibility on your website.
-The more visitors who view an optin form, the more subscribers it generates — it’s that simple.
+But, even with a nice form and compelling incentive, the most important thing of all is to give the optin form maximum visibility on your website.
+The more visitors who view an optin form, the more subscribers it will generate — it’s that simple.